 Home care after having a tooth extraction.

-Sometimes Extraction of a tooth is un-avoidable.
-In this blog post we want to share with you what we recommend to all our patients about the healing process.
+Sometimes the extraction of a tooth is unavoidable.
+Gorgeous Smiles want to share with you what we recommend to all our patients about the healing process.

 Right after the surgery:

 - Bite on the gauze for at least 30 minutes or until the bleeding stops.

 - Take the painkillers that have been prescribed by your dentist right after the surgery, otherwise as soon as the local anaesthetic wears away pain will start.
 The pain is usually not too bad, but we would still recommend taking pain killers.

 - Do not spit out or suck on a straw.
 This will make the bleeding worse by the sucking motion.

 - Restrict your activities right after dental surgery and resume your daily activities after you feel better.